 Especially, if you intend to run marketing or advertising campaigns for your website, you definitely need a robust analytics system to track the clicks & measure the results.

-Google Analytics is perhaps one of the best, reliable yet free tool that you can integrate with your WordPress website in just a few clicks and start tracking the visitors and measuring the results of your marketing campaigns.
+Google Analytics is perhaps one of the best, reliable yet free tools that you can integrate with your WordPress website in just a few clicks and start tracking the visitors and measuring the results of your marketing campaigns.

 With the help of the Google Analytics tool, you can get useful insights about your website such as: